ChainAgnostic/CAIPs/CAIPs/caip-295.md

 Different loading times can be affected by multiple factors, which makes it non-deterministic to publish and listen to messages from different sources within the browser.

+#### Target Origin

+TODO Make Proposal For Target Origin As Valid Target Type For Wallet Data.

 #### Discovery

 Both Wallet Providers and blockchain libraries must listen to incoming messages that might be published after their initialization.
 Additionally both Wallet Providers and blockchain libraries must publish a message to both announce themselves and their intent to connect, respectively.